ScottKwang/CodeWithFriends-Spring2020/projects/jgarcia45/README.md

 *(What inspired, motivated, or urged you to work on this project specifically?)*

 What inspired me to work on this project was that I myself own a fitbit watch.
 When I would scroll through the fitbit store to look at the different clock faces, I was fascinated with the different designs that people were creating.
-I thought that it would be really cool to make one myself for personal use and for others to have.
-I wanted others to enjoy the fitbit clock faces as much I do.
-So I decided to look up on how to create my own clock face.
+I thought that it would be really cool to make one for myself and for others to have.
+I wanted others to enjoy the fitbit clock faces as much I do, so I decided to look up on how to create my own clock face.

 ## Challenges